 + alignment=inline

-description=Navigating the tidal Thames - barrier to estuary
++ description=Navigating the tidal Thames - barrier to estuary

 + container=frame

 + urlargs=

 + autoresize=

 + valignment=

-+ 1)
++ } }

 +

 + ==Key rules and regulations==

-As the tidal Thames is linked to the sea, all vessels need to follow the 'International Regulations for Preventing Collisions at Sea' ("Col Regs"). [https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/281965/msn1781.pdf You can read the rules in full here].
++ As the tidal Thames is linked to the sea, all vessels need to follow the 'International Regulations for Preventing Collisions at Sea' ("Col Regs"). [https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/281965/msn1781.pdf You can read the rules in full here].
 (There are other local byelaws that relate to rights of way with other vessels, which will be explained further below.)

 +

-The main basic rules are: When navigating in the tidal Thames vessels must keep as near to the starboard side of the fairway at all times, as is safe and practicable, or follow the recommended routes shown on the PLA Recreational Users' Guide.
++ The main basic rules are: When navigating in the tidal Thames vessels must keep as near to the starboard side of the fairway at all times, as is safe and practicable, or follow the recommended routes shown on the PLA Recreational Users' Guide.
 For the avoidance of doubt, this does not mean that you can cross from one bank to another to tack along the river.
 If you are crossing the river, it is to get to a set location for a particular purpose (i. e. to leave/get to a mooring) and you must not tack, cross or enter the fairway so as to obstruct another vessel proceeding along the fairway.

 +

-+ "'Keep a good look out" at all times, "'behind you" as well as in front
++ '''Keep a good look out''' at all times, '''behind you''' as well as in front

-If you find yourself approaching another vessel head-on, you should sound one short blast and keep to the "'starboard'" (right )
++ If you find yourself approaching another vessel head-on, you should sound one short blast and keep to the "'starboard" (right)

 When entering the river from a lock, pier or berth do not cross in front of another vessel.
+When entering the river from a lock, pier or berth do not cross in front of another vessel.

-Line 30:
+Line 13: Lir ne 30:

-At bridges, use the most starboard arch available to you provided
+At bridges, use the most starboard arch available to you provided it does not compromise your safety.
+(See the specific navigation advice for different areas of the river below, for more advice.)
+At bridges, use the most starboard arch available to you provided it does not compromise your safety.
+(See the specific navigation advice for different areas of the river below, for more advice.)